praerie/notes/Chapter-2.md

 In games, some of the most technical work is yet to come; bugs and gameplay issues are resolved during finalling.

+## Section 2.13: Post-Production in the Film Pipeline

+### Feature Animations vs. Live Action

+For feature animations, post-production refers to tasks carried out once final images have been created:
+* editing,
+* dimensionalization (DM),
+* digitizing footage to create a digital intermediate (DI),
+* color correction or "grading", mastering,
+* and film-out (printing the digital images to film for distribution to cinemas).

+However, for live-action films, "production" refers to the live shoot and "post-production" tends to refer to anything that follows, including the VFX work (modeling, texture painting, rigging, animation, etc.).

+### CBB

+Many teams avoid describing shots as "final" until they have been handed over to the client.

+**Could Be Better**&mdash;a term used to refer to shots that may benefit from a few minor technical or aesthetic adjustments if ***time, budget, and continuity*** permit.

+### Departmentalization

+Making changes to a shot depends on how many steps of the visual effects process are involved in the feedback loop.
+As such, films tend to go out of production department by department.

+For example, the layout pipeline will complete their work before lighting and compositing.

+When work is split between multiple facilities with their own specialties for large productions, the same thing may happen: one facility specializing in fluid simulation will finish earlier than one specializing in dimensionalization.